alanchelmickjr/consensus/README.md

 # ERACAI: AI Consensus Voting System [![Open Source](https://badges.frapsoft.com/os/v1/open-source.png?v=103)]()
 ## We release previous versions as Open Source.
-[February 2024 V1.0 Alpha]
+This is the first vanilla template I created, the model vendor logic might need updated as do the model names.
+Good "starting" place, template.
+[February 2024 V1.0 Alpha] <-

 ERACAI (Ensemble Response through AI Consensus) is a cutting-edge AI system that leverages multiple language models to generate consensus-based responses.
 By querying various AI models and implementing a majority voting mechanism, ERACAI provides more reliable and balanced answers to user queries.